leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/CodeBrowserPlugin/CodeBrowser.md

 This feature has additional functionality when used on registers.
 In this case, the highlight can be restricted to show the "Scope" of a register.
-The "Scope" of a register starts where the register is assigned a value and ends at the last use of the register before it is written with another value (when a register is both read and written, then it will be shown as a read).
+The "Scope"<a name="scope"></a> of a register starts where the register is assigned a value and ends at the last use of the register before it is written with another value (when a register is both read and written, then it will be shown as a read).